 - Add crumbled vegan feta cheese.

-- Add a generous dollop of hummus or baba ganoush.
+- Add a generous dollop of plain hummus, dill pickle hummus, or baba ganoush.

 - Add kalamata olives for briny, salty goodness.